Sunday, Dec. 8, 2013

 A study of contract law and the Uniform Commercial Code.
 Prerequisites: MBE 101 or 201 and junior/senior status.
 Offered spring of even-numbered years.

 The basics of monetary policy in terms of public policy.
 Includes the study of the Federal Reserve System, commercial bank lending, investments, money, and capital markets.
 Prerequisites: MBE 201 and 202.
-Offered each fall of even-numbered years.
+Offered each fall.

 Builds upon the analytical and communication skills gained in lower-level courses.
 Students gain an understanding of products and services, channels of distribution, pricing strategies, and elements of promotion.
-Prerequisite: MBE 201, 203, and junior status.
+Prerequisites: MBE 201 and 203.
 Offered each semester.

 Students learn how to determine in what assets a firm should invest and what sources of funding are appropriate.
 Topics include mathematical analysis of operating and financial leverage, the cost of capital, management of working capital, and sources of money and capital.
 Prerequisites: MBE 201, 202, 203, and 204, and MATH 210 (formerly MATH 106).
 Offered each semester.

 A study of the human resource process, including such issues as recruiting, selection, training, performance appraisal, and compensation.
 Learning activities include experiental and group exercises, discussions, readings on HRM framework and application to cases, analytical issue papers, and oral reports.
 Prerequisites: ENG 105 with a grade of C or higher and MBE 301, or consent.
-Offered spring of even-numbered years.
+Offered fall of odd-numbered years.

-An introductory course in the development of economic thought from Adam Smith to the present.
-Emphasizes on the correlation between successive stages of growth in economic theory.
-Writers covered Smith, Ricardo, Malthus, Marx, Marshall, Keynes, Galbraith, and Friedman.
+An introductory course focusing on the development of economic thought from Adam Smith up to the present.
+Emphasis is on the correlation between successive stages of growth in economic theory.
+Writers covered include Smith, Ricardo, Malthus, Marx, Marshall, Keynes, Galbraith, and Friedman.
 Prerequisites: MBE 201 and 202.
 Offered intermittently.

 Introduces the student to the major problems and issues in economic development and the economies of less developed countries with respect to achieving social and economic goals.
 Prerequisites: MBE 201 and 202.
 Offered spring of odd-numbered years.

 Focuses on the increasing degree of international trade and multinational corporations.
 Analyzes international exchange, marketing, and personnel policies.
 Prerequisite: ENG 105 with a grade of C or higher.
-Offered each fall of odd-numbered years.
+Offered each fall.